hackingmaterials/matminer/README.rst

     $ pip install matminer --user

-2. **Full install**
+- **Install in developmental mode**

-To install the full and latest source of the MatMiner code, along with its important dependencies, clone the Git source in a folder of your choosing by entering the following command:
+To install the full and latest source of the MatMiner code in developmental mode, along with its important dependencies, clone the Git source in a folder of your choosing by entering the following command:

 .. code-block:: bash